RobertRol/IntercomLightSensor/README.md

 ## Power Source and Consumption
 ### Receiver
 I use 3 serially-connected high-capacity AA rechargeable batteries as power source for both the sensor-transmitter and the receiver.
-This gives a voltage of approx. 3x1.2V=3.6V and a capacity of 3x2400mAh=7200mAh.
+This gives a voltage of approx. `3 x 1.2V = 3.6V` and a capacity of `3 x 2400mAh = 7200mAh`.
 With the receiver drawing roughly 90-200µA in idle mode, a 3xAA battery pack has more than enough energy to run the device for months.

 ### Sensor-Transmitter
 The power consumption of the sensor-transmitter can be calculated.
 The microcontroller is woken up from state `SLEEP_MODE_PWR_DOWN` every 256ms.
 According to https://www.gammon.com.au/power, the ATmega328P-PU draws approximately 0.36mA in `SLEEP_MODE_PWR_DOWN`.
 The HC-12 module needs another 22µA in sleep mode.
 The sensor takes 5 `analogRead` measurements of the voltage drop across the ambient LDR, where each reading takes about 100µs (see [link](https://www.arduino.cc/reference/en/language/functions/analog-io/analogread/)).
 I have added another 1ms delay between the readings via `delay(1)`.
 The total time of the reading is roughly 5.5ms (let's make it 6ms).
-While taking the measurements, the bare ATmega328P-PU board needs about 15mA and the HC-12 module draws 80-90µA (being in mode `AT +FU2`).
+While taking the measurements, the bare ATmega328P-PU board needs about 15mA and the HC-12 module draws 80-90µA.

 The average current drain is therefore
 ```math
 1/256ms *[(256ms-6ms)*(0.38mA+0.022mA) + 6ms*(15mA+0.09mA)] ~ 0.75mA
 ```
 With a capacity of 7200mAh this gives an approximate run time of 400 days for a 3xAA battery pack.
 This calculation does not take into account the energy needed to send RF signals.
-However, it does not happen very often that someone uses the intercom and can therefore be neglected.
-The same holds for the receiver module and the flashing LEDs.
+However, it does not happen very often that someone uses the intercom and the energy consumption for transmitting RF signals can therefore be neglected in our calculation.
+The same holds for the flashing LEDs of the receiver module.

 ## Photos
 | ![SensorTransmitter open](https://github.com/RobertRol/IntercomLightSensor/blob/master/pics/sensorTransmitter400px.png) | ![Receiver open](https://github.com/RobertRol/IntercomLightSensor/blob/master/pics/receiver400px.png) |